 Why SAP CX Projects Blow Their Budget — And How to Fix It

 The reasons are rarely technical.
 They’re structural.
-And most of them are avoidable if you know where to look before signing the contract.
+And most of them are avoidable if you know where to look before you sign the contract.

 Reason 1: The Scope Was Never Really Defined

-Many projects start with a 40-page requirements document that reads like a wish list.
+I’ve seen it dozens of times.
+Project kicks off with a 40-page requirements document that reads like a wish list.
 “The system should support all current sales processes.”
-What does that mean?
+What does that actually mean?
 Nobody agrees.
 The partner estimates based on their interpretation.
 The client expects something different.
-Three months in, the gap becomes visible — and expensive.
+Three months in, the gap becomes visible.
+And expensive.

 Reason 2: Too Many Junior Consultants